eduardknezovic/plusone/README.md

 It's a common practice in the industry to create a new git branch for each feature.

+First, make sure you're on a right branch.

 Creating a new branch:
 ```
 git checkout -b <branch_name>